cheme/web3/index.md

 Technically it means that the abstract id should be a hash of both the public part of the key and the signature of the content (for signing and immutability).

+The signing role of `for` is more important than semantics.
+In fact `for` and `about` are a semantically close and it is the signing nature of for that is preponderant.
+This two statement are semantically equivalent but the first one involve ownership of user1 :
+- `from` user1, `about` public like, `content` user2
+- `from` public like, `about` user1, `content` user2

 # FAQ

 - this model is not realist : every update create a new shareable distributed triple other network any relation betwenn two data the same, any trust cost the same and any info got its trust so this is very likely to explode.